Proctor's Theatre (Schenectady, New York): History

 In September 2007, upon completion of the expansion project, Proctor's Theatre changed its name to "Proctors" to reflect its three theatres.

 On July 18, 2009, the theatre won the Outstanding Historic Theatre Award, presented by the League of Historic American Theatres at their annual meeting in Cleveland.
 Proctors hosted the group's convention in 2011.

+In 2011, with the closure of the Muddy Cup Café chain, Proctors opened their own in-house café.
+It is named Apostrophe Café as a reference to the removal of the apostrophe from the name of the company.